joshlf/Machine/README.md

 </table>

 ###Load Value
 The load value instruction loads a literal value which is encoded in the instruction word itself.
 The layout of a load value word differs from a normal instruction word since it must encode a literal value as well as the register addresses.
 When a load value instruction is executed, the value is loaded into r[A].
-The opcode is coded in the most significant five bits.
+The opcode is coded in the most significant six bits.
 The register address, A, is coded in the next four bits.
-The value itself is coded in the remaining 23 bits.
+The value itself is coded in the remaining 22 bits.

 <pre>
          A
       vvvv
 VUTSRQPONMLKJIHGFEDCBA9876543210
-^^^^^    ^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^    ^^^^^^^^^^^^^^^^^^^^^^
 opcode    value
 </pre>

 ##Failure States